Robinscyberblog/robinscyberblog.github.io/_posts/2021-05-28-email-headers.md

 ![image](https://user-images.githubusercontent.com/84248865/120116647-c3b59800-c14e-11eb-90c3-c2c0b34902d5.png)

 You can see here the mail exchanger is eharmony-com.mail.protection.outlook.com.
 This is the domain for the mail server that eHarmony uses to handle email traffic.
-Now, we can use this MX record to find it's IP address with another DNS query.
-This time, we will query the A record, which is used to point a domain to an IP address.
+Now, we can use this MX record to find its IP address with another DNS query.
+This time, we will query the 'A' record, which is used to point a domain to an IP address.

 ![image](https://user-images.githubusercontent.com/84248865/120117130-5820fa00-c151-11eb-98f3-292420b07641.png)